Reasons to visit Vanuatu – the happiest isles of Oceania

 I remember on one occasion there was a mother and baby sitting in front of us.
 The child fixed its eyes on me for the whole journey, which was a little unnerving.
 Eventually the mother turned round and apologised, explaining that it was the first time her child had ever seen a white person!

 Sometimes we would go walking in the other direction from our resort, away from Port Vila, to explore local villages and the beautiful coves and bays around the Pango peninsula.
 One walk that we particularly enjoyed was to the aptly-named Paradise Cove, where we enjoyed the dreamy views of Mele Bay and a delicious lunch.
 It was on our way here that we encountered the two delightful girls building their sand volcano on the beach – see featured picture at the top of this post.

 There were plenty of organised tours on offer for going further afield.
 One day we enjoyed a relaxing trip on a lovely old ketch called the Coongoola, with a short stopover for lunch and snorkelling at an idyllic beach on Mele Island.
 I loved swimming in the warm, calm waters with little tropical fish all around me.
+There were angel fish, piper fish, sea slugs and turtles.
 At one point we were visited by dolphins!

 Later in the day we visited a turtle sanctuary at Tranquility Island.
 It was fascinating to see the Hawksbill Turtle hatchlings at different stages of their growth and development.
 The sanctuary helps to ensure that this critically-endangered species does not become extinct.